morleym/furtive-handbook/docs/concepts.md

 * [smash.gg](https://smash.gg)
 * [Toornament](https://toornament.com)

-They each boast their own strengths and weaknesses, and support different formats in different ways.
-This is obviously not an exhaustive list of tools, and certain games communities have built their own software for their particular needs.
 In general, these tools offer invaluable features such as:

 * A webpage for your tournament's information, bracketing, and results